 Many candidates opt for IELTS due to the wide availability of coaching centres in India, while others choose CELPIP as an alternative.
 In this article, we’ll compare both tests to help you decide which one suits your goals and strengths best.

-IELTS vs CELPIP: Understanding the Differences
+IELTS vs CELPIP: Key Differences

 1. What Do IELTS and CELPIP Stand For?